Etale and crystalline companions, II: Coefficient objects

 \subsection{Coefficient objects and algebraicity}

-\begin{defn} By a \emph{coefficient object} on $X$, we will mean an object of one of the categories $\Weil(X) \otimes \overline{\QQ}_\ell$, the category of lisse Weil $\overline{\QQ}_\ell$-sheaves on $X$ for some prime $\ell \neq p$; or $\FIsoc^\dagger(X) \otimes \overline{\QQ}_p$, the category of overconvergent $F$-isocrystals on $X$ with coefficients in $\overline{\QQ}_p$, in the sense of \cite[Definition~9.2]{kedlaya-isocrystals}.
-By the \emph{base coefficient field} of a coefficient object, we mean the field $\QQ_\ell$ in the former case and $\QQ_p$ in the latter case.
-By the \emph{full coefficient field} of a coefficient object, we mean the algebraic closure of the base coefficient field (without completion).
+\begin{defn} By a \emph{coefficient object} on $X$, we will mean an object of one of the categories $\Weil(X) \otimes \overline{\QQ}_\ell$, the category of lisse Weil $\overline{\QQ}_\ell$-sheaves on $X$ for some prime $\ell \neq p$ (an \emph{\'etale coefficient}); or $\FIsoc^\dagger(X) \otimes \overline{\QQ}_p$, the category of overconvergent $F$-isocrystals on $X$ with coefficients in $\overline{\QQ}_p$, in the sense of \cite[Definition~9.2]{kedlaya-isocrystals} (a \emph{crystalline coefficient}).
+By the \emph{full coefficient field} of a coefficient object (or its ambient category), we mean the algebraic closure of the field $\QQ_\ell$ in the former case and $\QQ_p$ in the latter case (without completion).

 A coefficient object on $X$ is \emph{absolutely irreducible} if for any finite extension $k'$ of $k$, the pullback of $\calE$ to $X_{k'}$ is irreducible. \end{defn}

 \begin{lemma} Let $U$ be an open dense subscheme of $X$.
 For any category of coefficient objects, restriction from coefficient objects over $X$ to coefficient objects over $U$ is fully faithful. \end{lemma} \begin{proof} See \cite[Lemma~1.2.2]{kedlaya-companions}. \end{proof}